nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

 - Prefixed with `@` symbol.
 - Domain Experts can accept Slash Commands and Chat Variables!
 - `@workspace`: Context without the code within your workspace.
+Can also generate an entirely new project.
 - `@vscode`: VS Code API and the VS Code IDE itself.
+For example, how to change settings in VS Code.
 - `@terminal`: Knowledge of the terminal content or capabilities.
+Can do things like GCI the local file system.
 - `@azure`: Azure-specific knowledge and responses.
 - `@github`: Anything GitHub including Issues, PRs,